 The digital space has made it possible to conduct meetings with hundred’s even thousand’s of people at the same time.
 The presenter and attendees can be virtually present with real-time video clips regardless of distance and location, as long as there is a reliable internet connection.

 No more waiting for your gossiping neighbor to tell you what happened down the block, or in another city or country.
 The access to news about war, crime or celebrity gossip is unparalleled, to say the least.

 11 – Online Banking

-People are now able to do most type of banking right from the comfort of their own home.
+People are now able to do all types of banking right from the comfort of their own homes.
 It is now possible to deposit, wire, or transfer funds without stepping foot in any banking hall.
 International banking is also now available to the masses.

 12 – Investment Deployment

 Just go to any Starbucks location in the USA and you’ll probably find people conduction day trading while sipping a cup of mocha.
 The digital revolution made it possible to make investments online from home.
 My next-door neighbor trades oil for a living and he rarely ventures out to the office.
 Many have become multi-millionaires riding this digital wave of instant financial investments and rewards.

 13 – Entertainment Galore

 Whatever suits your fancy you can find it online.
 Just take a look at Amazon prime, there are movies from virtually every part of the world.
 You can find Indian, African, Russian, etc movies on this fast-growing platform.
 The vast array of music, movies available online is growing every minute of the day.

 The other digital revolution pros include: Gone are the days of pricing anomalies in the marketplace.
 It is much easier to find competing prices for popular products sold online.
 Not only is there name search but also picture search.